-Azure Kubernetes Service: Features, Architecture & Getting Started
+Azure Kubernetes Service: Features, architecture, and getting started

 What Is Azure Kubernetes Service (AKS)?